nostr-protocol/nostr/README.md

 ## Software

-A very big list of clients and libraries for all platforms and languages imaginable can be found at https://nostr.net/.
+A very big and daunting list of clients and libraries for all platforms and languages imaginable can be found at https://nostr.net/.

 ## License